 περικλυτος – “praised one” big difference.

 And there is no textual evidence in any manuscript that backs up “periklutos” (praised one) Dr. White makes an excellent point about the vowels in Greek being part of the word.
-The Holy Spirit When Jesus ascends to the Father not 600 years later John 13-17 is a consistent whole.
+This is about the Holy Spirit when Jesus ascends to the Father (see also Acts 2:33-36); it is not about someone coming 600 years later.
+John 13-17 is a consistent whole.
 It is Trinitarian in structure; describes the different roles of Father, the Son, and the Holy Spirit, and how they relate to one another.
 How they relate to one another in speaking to one another, communicating, etc. speaks of personal relationship and person-hood. that is why “person” describes the three-ness of the Trinity, and nature/substance describes the Oneness of the Trinity. another comforter of the same kind, Greek: allos / αλλος will be with believers forever (John 14:16) He will be in the disciples; in believers.
 (John 14:17) This verse alone defeats the Muslim’s arguments for the John 14 and 16 and Ahmad argument, because Muhammad cannot be “in” the disciples nor any Christian in the future.
 The world cannot see the Holy Spirit, but the world, the people knew Muhammad as a man – Muslims who accepted him as a prophet and the Quryaish pagans who rejected him and fought battles and wars and caravan raids against him.
 His life was “of this world”, physical, and in the context of much war.
 “Spirit” is not human, He is Spirit (John 14:17; 14:26; 16:13) dwells within believers – John 14:17 – “He abides with you and will be in you.”
 That alone makes it impossible for the paraclete to be Muhammad of Arabia.
 The paraclete is called, “the Holy Spirit”, and “the Spirit of Truth”.
 He is a spirit, not a man, like Muhammad.
 The Holy Spirit will bring to remembrance all things (John 14:26) that Jesus taught, yet there is nothing much in the Qur’an from Jesus’ teaching or the NT.
-There is no quote from the New Testatment.
-The Qur’an knows nothing from NT – no new info.
-No quotes; only phrases like: Jesus is the Messiah, virgin born, prophet, the Word, a spirit from Allah.
+There is no quote from the New Testament.
+The Qur’an knows nothing as quotes from NT – no new info. (there are references to Jesus as Al Masih, virgin born, son of Mary, taught the gospel, was given the “Injeel”, did miracles, etc. yes, but no direct quotes.)
+No quotes; only phrases like: Jesus is the Messiah, virgin born, prophet, “a Word from Allah”, a spirit from Allah.
 John 15:26 – proceeds from the Father.
 This is Deity language – proceeding out from the Father.
 Paraclete is sent by Jesus (John 15:26 – “I will send to you from the Father”) Testifies to Jesus (John 15:27) and glorifies Jesus.
 (John 16:14) if Mohammad is sent by Jesus then Jesus is God; since only God sends prophets.
 Guides the disciples into all the truth, not people 600 years later.

 The context of Deuteronomy 18:15-18 totally defeats the Muslim’s claim that Muhammad is found there.
 Context in Deuteronomy 18:2 – Levites, among their brothers- verse 5 – out from the 12 tribes of Israel. context of a term is most important Deuteronomy 17:15 a king one from among your brothers, not from a foreigner; must be an Israelite.
 This alone defeats the Muslim’s arguments concerning Deut.
 18:15-18.
 He will give revelation like Moses did Acts 3:22-25 shows the NT and Jewish disciples understood that Jesus fulfilled Deut.
 18:15-18.
 John 14:24 Jesus’ words are divine words – from the Father John 8:28 – Isaiah 43:10 – “I am” I speak these things as the Father taught Me.